Official websites use .gov

 Background and significance

-Our current research has focused on three main aspects of IN function: (1) we continue to study glutamatergic and GABAergic synaptic transmission made onto and from INs and their downstream targets, within the hippocampal and cortical formations; (2) we continue to capitalize on and expand our research using genetic and viral approaches to examine the development of specific cohorts of medial- and caudal-ganglionic eminence–derived INs and their roles in both nascent and mature circuits; and (3) as part of a multi-institute consortium, we have expanded our studies to consider evolutionary conservation or diversity of principal-neuron and interneuron function, using tissue derived from a number of species and, in collaboration with NINDS neurosurgery, surgically resected human hippocampal and cortical tissue.
+Our current research has focused on three main aspects of IN function.
+(1) We continue to study glutamatergic and GABAergic synaptic transmission made onto and from INs and their downstream targets, within the hippocampal and cortical formations.
+(2) We continue to capitalize on and expand our research using genetic and viral approaches to examine the development of specific cohorts of medial- and caudal-ganglionic eminence–derived INs and their roles in both nascent and mature circuits.
+(3) As part of a multi-institute consortium, we have expanded our studies to consider evolutionary conservation or diversity of principal-neuron and interneuron function, using tissue derived from a number of species and, in collaboration with NINDS neurosurgery, surgically resected human hippocampal and cortical tissue.
 This multi-parametric research approach to circuit development and function has been extremely fruitful and is a perfect example of why our research strategy is well suited for the intramural environment.
 Having the flexibility to pursue this line of research would not have been possible without the support and collaborative nature of the NIH intramural program.

 Divergent opioid-mediated suppression of inhibition between hippocampus and neocortex across species and development

-Opioid receptors within the CNS regulate pain sensation and mood and are key targets for drugs of abuse.
-Within the adult rodent hippocampus (HPC), μ-opioid receptor agonists suppress inhibitory, parvalbumin-expressing interneurons (PV-INs), thus disinhibiting the circuit.
-However, it is uncertain whether this disinhibitory motif is conserved in other cortical regions, species, or across development.
-We observed that PV-IN–mediated inhibition is robustly suppressed by opioids in the HPC proper but not the neocortex in mice and nonhuman primates, with spontaneous inhibitory tone in resected human tissue also following a consistent dichotomy.
-This hippocampal disinhibitory motif was established in early development, when PV-INs and opioids were found to regulate primordial network rhythmogenesis.
-Acute opioid-mediated modulation was partially occluded with morphine pretreatment, with implications for the effects of opioids on hippocampal network activity important for learning and memory.
-Together, these findings demonstrate that PV-INs exhibit a divergence in opioid sensitivity across brain regions that is remarkably conserved across evolution, and they highlight the under-appreciated role of opioids, acting through immature PV-INs, in shaping hippocampal development.
+Within adult rodent hippocampus (HPC), opioids suppress inhibitory parvalbumin-expressing interneurons (PV–INs), disinhibiting local microcircuits.
+However, it is unknown whether this disinhibitory motif is conserved across cortical regions, species, or development.
+We observed that PV–IN–mediated inhibition is robustly suppressed by opioids in the HPC proper but not in the primary neocortex in mice and non-human primates, with spontaneous inhibitory tone in resected human tissue also following a consistent dichotomy.
+This hippocampal disinhibitory motif is established in early development when PV–INs and opioids regulate early population activity.
+Morphine pretreatment partially occludes this acute opioid-mediated suppression, with implications for the effects of opioids on hippocampal network activity important for learning and memory.
+Our findings demonstrate that PV–INs exhibit divergent opioid sensitivity across brain regions, which is remarkably conserved over evolution, and highlight the under-appreciated role of opioids acting through immature PV-INs in shaping hippocampal development.

 Figure 1.
 Mouse hippocampus, showing overlap of parvalbumin-containing cells, Tac1, and DAPI